AichatouSoumare/Cybersecurity-Portfolio/README.md

 ## Currently

-I am currently pursuing the Google Cybersecurity Professional Certificate on Coursera.
+I completed the Google Cybersecurity Professional Certificate on Coursera.
 This globally recognized program provides practical skills and in-depth knowledge on topics such as risk management, data protection, and network security principles.

-My main goal in completing this certification is to get a job in the cybersecurity industry: prepare myself for new professional challenges, adapt to current market demands,actively contribute to securing systems within my organization.
+My main goal while completing this certification was to get a job in the cybersecurity industry: prepare myself for new professional challenges, adapt to current market demands,actively contribute to securing systems within my organization.
 I am confident that this training will help me develop solid expertise and acquire concrete tools to protect digital infrastructures from growing threats.

-## Next chapter.
+## Next plans.

 After that, I would like to take the CompTIA A+, CompTIA Network+ and CompTIA Security+ certifications etc...